 - Provides opportunities for career development.
-An LMS allows employees, along with their managers, to develop custom learning paths that support long-term career goals.
+An LMS allows employees, along with their managers, to develop custom training programs that support long-term career goals.

 - Promotes team cohesiveness.
 Teams work better when everyone is operating from the same playbook.
-Online training ensures every team member has the same information.
+Online learning ensures every team member has the same information.